How Paddler works

 When a user sends a prompt, it is sent to the Inference service in the balancer.
 The Inference service then uses the persistent WebSocket connection between the balancer and agents to send the request to the agent.
 During this step, the requests are also potentially buffered, and balanced across the available agents.

-Processign the request by the agent
+Processing the request by the agent

-Token processing and generation by the slot
+Token processing and generation by the agent

 Sending the response back to the user